vivamus/udemy-GitWebWorkflow/README.md

   git merge count-to-ten
   if conflicts, manuall edit, do git add file, and then git merge --continue? git pull origin master -- since merge happened on remote machine Finally, shortcut to create and switch to a new branch -- `git checkout -b our-features`

  ### * Section 10: Building "Our Features" Section*

-30. **sStyling our features I**
+30. **Styling our features I**
+  our features -- class section_title